Last week, I met an 11-year-old who asked me if I eat honey.

-There is a greater awareness these days that pesticides and overuse of antibiotics are detrimental to human health.
+There is a greater awareness that pesticides and overuse of antibiotics are detrimental to human health.

-Some people are bothered by the fact that the birds have their beaks cut off so that they don’t peck each other, and that their toes grow over their cages because they never get to move.
+Some people are bothered by the fact that the birds have their beaks cut off so that they don’t peck each other and that their toes grow over their cages because they never get to move.

-Awareness of this information, along with the exposes on the cruelty that is happening to the animals while they’re being raised for the meat or dairy industry, has turned off a lot of consumers.
+Awareness of this information, along with the exposure to the cruelty that is happening to the animals while they’re being raised for the meat or dairy industry, has turned off a lot of consumers.

 It’s hard for many people to be a witness to that kind of cruelty and give it a stamp of approval by participating in the process.

 4. It’s Easy

-In just a few decades, Americans have come to think of the abundance of eating meat in the Standard American Diet (SAD) as normal.
+In just a few decades, Americans have considered the abundance of eating meat in the Standard American Diet (SAD) as normal.

-After a period of a meat-based diet, there are many foods available now for people who like the taste and texture, but want to eat less meat.
+After a period of a meat-based diet, there are many foods available now for people who like the taste and texture but want to eat less meat.

-Ethan Brown, CEO of Beyond Meat, even refers to his products as meat – they’re just NOT made from the meat of animals: they’re meat of plants.
+Ethan Brown, CEO of Beyond Meat, even refers to his products as meat – they’re just NOT made from the meat of animals: they’re the meat of plants.